-Any person(s) who is not on the child's authorized pick up list must check in with the office and provide his/her driver's license.
+Any person(s) who is not on the child's authorized pick up list must check in with the office and provide his/her driver's license to be photocopied.
 Parents must contact the office BEFORE noon letting the administration know a person not on the pick-up list will be coming.